DOC NYC’s fourth annual Visionaries Tribute lunch will take place at the Edison Ballroom on Nov. 9, 2017. Tickets are on sale now.

 Past Lifetime Achievement recipients are Jon Alpert, Jonathan Demme, Chris Hegedus, Barbara Kopple, Albert Maysles, D.A.
 Pennebaker, Stanley Nelson, and Frederick Wiseman.
 The honorees are selected by the festival programming team, based on recommendations from the Visionaries Host Committee.

-The 2017 Visionaries Host Committee includes Amir Bar-Lev, Joslyn Barnes, Geof Bartz, Amy Berg, Joe Berlinger, Rachel Boynton, Nancy Buirski, Maro Chermayeff, Christine Choy, Marshall Curry, Kate Davis, Carl Deal, Nicholas Doob, Ezra Edelman, Bob Eisenhardt, Lewis Erskine, Heidi Ewing, Susan Froemke, Geeta Gandbhir, Alex Gibney, Julie Goldman, Rachel Grady, Thomas Allen Harris, Chris Hegedus, Matthew Heineman, Kristi Jacobson, Ross Kauffman, Barbara Kopple, Penny Lane, Tia Lessin, Marc Levin, Marilyn Ness, D.A.
-Pennebaker, Frazer Pennebaker, Laura Poitras, Bob Richman, Robert Richter, Richard Rowley, Deborah Shaffer, Morgan Spurlock, Jonathan Stack, Ricki Stern, Robert Stone, Annie Sundberg, Jean Tsien, Chai Vasarhelyi, and Pamela Yates.
+The 2017 Visionaries Host Committee includes Amir Bar-Lev, Joslyn Barnes, Geof Bartz, Amy Berg, Joe Berlinger, Rachel Boynton, Nancy Buirski, Rebecca Cammisa, Maro Chermayeff, Christine Choy, Marshall Curry, Kate Davis, Carl Deal, Deborah Dickson, Nicholas Doob, Ezra Edelman, Bob Eisenhardt, Lewis Erskine, Susan Froemke, Geeta Gandbhir, Liz Garbus, Alex Gibney, Julie Goldman, Thomas Allen Harris, Chris Hegedus, Judith Helfand, Amy Hobby, Kristi Jacobson, Ross Kauffman, Barbara Kopple, Tia Lessin, Marc Levin, Marilyn Ness, D.A.
+Pennebaker, Frazer Pennebaker, Laura Poitras, Bob Richman, Robert Richter, Richard Rowley, Deborah Shaffer, Enat Sidi, Morgan Spurlock, Jonathan Stack, Ricki Stern, Robert Stone, Annie Sundberg, Chai Vasarhelyi, and Pamela Yates.

 Tickets for the Visionaries Tribute lunch are available for $625 per seat or $5000 per table.
 To buy individual tickets, click here.